aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to MD in Android via Java" h2="Transform EPUB to MD within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Integrating EPUB to MD conversion feature within your android applications can be beneficial in many ways.
+It can help you to create a more comprehensive and user-friendly application.
+Moreover, it can help you to make your application more efficient and effective.

+<h2>How Aspose.Total Helps for EPUB to MD Conversion</h2>
+Aspose.Total for Android via Java is a powerful suite of APIs that can help you to integrate EPUB to MD conversion feature within your android applications.
+It consists of two APIs, namely Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, you can easily convert EPUB to XLSX.
+It is a powerful PDF processing API that can help you to convert EPUB to XLSX in a few simple steps.
+It also provides you with a wide range of features and options that can help you to customize the output file according to your requirements.

+Once you have converted EPUB to XLSX, you can use Aspose.Cells for Android via Java to convert XLSX to MD.
+It is a powerful spreadsheet processing API that can help you to convert XLSX to MD in a few simple steps.
+It also provides you with a wide range of features and options that can help you to customize the output file according to your requirements.

-You can integrate EPUB to MD conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert EPUB to XLSX.
-Secondly, you can convert XLSX to MD by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+In conclusion, Aspose.Total for Android via Java is a powerful suite of APIs that can help you to integrate EPUB to MD conversion feature within your android applications.
+It consists of two APIs, namely Aspose.PDF for Android via Java and Aspose.Cells for Android via Java, which can help you to convert EPUB to XLSX and XLSX to MD respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}